nickemma/Meridian/docs/DESIGN_DOC.md

 ### What the paper says vs. what you actually implement

 The Raft paper is the clearest consensus protocol paper written.
 It is still not a complete implementation specification.
-The paper describes the algorithm and its safety invariants.
-It does not describe the practical decisions that every implementation must make: how large should AppendEntries batches be, what happens when a follower's log has entries beyond the leader's commit index, how do you handle the case where a candidate wins an election with a log that is behind the previous leader's committed entries.
+It describes the algorithm and its safety invariants.
+It does not describe the practical decisions that every implementation must make: how large should AppendEntries batches be, what happens when a follower's log has entries beyond the leader's commit index, how do you handle the case where a candidate wins an election with a log behind the previous leader's committed entries.

 Meridian's Raft implementation makes these decisions explicitly.

 ### AppendEntries batching

-Sending one AppendEntries RPC per log entry would serialize all replication — the leader waits for each RPC to complete before sending the next.
-Instead, the leader batches all pending log entries (up to a configurable maximum) into a single AppendEntries RPC per peer.
-The batch size is bounded by `MERIDIAN_RAFT_MAX_BATCH_ENTRIES` (default 100 entries) to prevent large RPCs from blocking the network.
+Sending one AppendEntries RPC per log entry serializes all replication.
+Instead, the leader batches all pending log entries (up to `MERIDIAN_RAFT_MAX_BATCH_ENTRIES`, default 100) into a single RPC per peer.
+Each peer has a dedicated replication goroutine.
+Goroutines are independent — a slow follower does not block replication to a fast follower.
+The leader tracks `nextIndex` and `matchIndex` per peer independently.

 ```
 Write arrives at leader